 If you do have a small bathroom, consider a freestanding back-to-wall tub.
 You’ll get the extra soaking depth without giving up quite so much floor space.

-Double Ended – Each end of the tub is rounded.
+Each end of the tub is rounded.
 This is typically to accommodate two bathers.
 The overflow drain is in the center of the tub, and the faucet will be positioned in the center as well.
+For much more about the difference between single and double-ended tubs, read my post Single or Double Ended Bath: What’s Right for You?

 Clawfoot tubs are freestanding for sure, but there is so much to know about them that they deserve their own separate discussion.
 If you know that you want a clawfoot, be sure not to miss Clawfoot Tubs: The Ultimate Buying Guide and The Hidden Costs of a Clawfoot Tub.